Interpretation's Date: March 29, 2004

 Section: V. Personnel

-I am in receipt of your request for a Superintendent?s Interpretation regarding the posting of job vacancies and job descriptions.
+I am in receipt of your request for a Superintendent's Interpretation regarding additional pay for service employees performing specialized health care procedures.

 Hoping that I have been of service, I am,